ARGOeu/argo-accounting/website/docs/guides/ui_actions/project.md

 ### Manage Project Metrics

-By selecting the highlighted button, the Project Metrics tab is displayed.
+As mentioned in the previous section, the Project Metrics are displayed by selecting the highlighted button.
 You can manage all Project Metrics and create new ones in this tab.

 ![](assets/project/project_metrics.png)